What are my job responsibilities as an Accountant?

 Additionally, CPAs can take care of a couple of tasks, such as internal auditing, financial reporting, management accounting, and compliance reports.

 Financial analysts are professionals considered to be on top of their field.
 They are tasked to look into an organization’s financial logistics.
-They research and gather revenue and expenses data and, after a series of calculations, make reasonable estimations.
+They research and gather revenue and expense data and, after a series of calculations, make reasonable estimations.

 Financial analysts offer sound guidance to clients in terms of investments, credit, and policy-making to increase or stabilize financial gain.
 To put it simply, finance analysts focus on statistical analysis and use this data in order to plan the wealth projection of their clients.